samsquire/ideas4/README.md

 )
 ```

+Sort reject is to decide not to place the object at all.

 # 27. Reverse pipeline and lineage finder

 This would be useful for machine learning.
 Imagine you have a complicated pipeline.
-What if you could feed in data at any stage and reverse the pipeline to find objects that match your inputs?
+What if you could feed in data at any stage and reverse the pipeline to find input objects by their output objects?

 # 28. Static garbage collection